adubredu/KinodynamicFabrics.jl/README.md

 ```
 include("examples/dodge_cannonball_maintain_ee.jl")
 ```
 **Note:** The initial run of either example may have a delayed startup of the *mujoco-python-viewer*.
 If the interface asks, click `Wait`, and it may take up to 30 seconds to run.
-After the first run you should not longer have this problem.
+After the first run you should not longer have this delay.

 ## Citing
 ```